 Mauritania's economy benefits from the country's resource wealth, mineral deposits, and richness of fishing ground off the coast in particular.
 The exploitation of iron ore and copper is a cornerstone of the external sector.
 The majority of the population is active in the agricultural sector, mainly livestock raising, as only about 0.5% of the land is arable.

-Total trade with the EU amounted to € 2.2 billion in 2023.
-The EU is Mauritania's top trading partner, accounting for 29% of the country's total trade.
-It ranks first as a source of imports and third as an export destination.
+Total trade with the EU amounted to € 2.3 billion in 2024.
+The EU is Mauritania's top trading partner, accounting for 27% of the country's total trade.
+It ranks first as a source of imports (37% of the country's imports come from the EU) and third as an export destination (16%).

-Except for a dip in the COVID-19 years 2020 and 2021, EU imports of EBA preference eligible products from Mauritania showed a positive trend (although dropping somewhat in 2023).
+Except for a dip in the COVID-19 years 2020 and 2021, EU imports of EBA preference eligible products from Mauritania showed a positive trend until 2024.
 Mauritania belongs to the GSP beneficiaries that take the most advantage of the scheme across all three arrangements.
-The country’s preference utilisation rate has consistently stood above 90% (93% in 2023).
-The biggest product group of the three major export sectors, fish and crustaceans, benefits from free market access granted by the EBA arrangement.
-The other two major export products, iron ores and fish flour, already benefit from zero third country duties.
+The country’s preference utilisation rate has consistently stood above 90% (96% in 2024).

 Access all info about EU-Mauritania relations on the International Partnerships website.